-1. Start simulation

-This will start the simulation or register itself to be participant in the simulation.

-2. Register for inputs from simulation

-A list of points need to be made available in a config file.
+- 1. Start simulation This will start the simulation or register itself to be participant in the simulation. - 2.
+Register for inputs from simulation A list of points need to be made available in a config file.
 The inputs are then read from the config file and registered with simulation platform.
 Whenever there is any change in those particular points, they are made available to this class to process.
-The agent using this class object can process it or publish it over VOLTTRON message bus to be consumed by other agents.

-3. Send inputs to simulation

-Send inputs such as set points (for example, charge_EV5), data points etc to the simulation.
-The simulation would then act on these inputs.

-4. Receive outputs from simulation Receive outputs generated by the simulation (for example, OutdoorAirTemperature for a energyPlus simulation).
+The agent using this class object can process it or publish it over VOLTTRON message bus to be consumed by other agents. - 3.
+Send inputs to simulation Send inputs such as set points (for example, charge_EV5), data points etc to the simulation.
+The simulation would then act on these inputs. - 3.
+Receive outputs from simulation Receive outputs generated by the simulation (for example, OutdoorAirTemperature for a energyPlus simulation).
 The agent can then act on these output values.
-If the config file has an associated topic, the output value will be republished on the VOLTTRON message bus.

-5. Simulation time management

-Typically, in a simulation environment, one can run applications in real time mode or in fast execution mode.
+If the config file has an associated topic, the output value will be republished on the VOLTTRON message bus. - 4.
+Simulation time management Typically, in a simulation environment, one can run applications in real time mode or in fast execution mode.
 All the participants in the simulation have to be in sync with respect to time for simulation to be correct.
 There is typically a central unit which acts as a global timekeeper.
 This timekeeper can possibly be configured to use periodic time keeping, which means it periodically advances in time (based on pre-configured time period) or based on time advancement message.
 After each advancement, it would send out all the output messages to the registered participants.
 Another way of advancing the simulation would be based on concept of time request-time grant.
 Each of the participants would request for certain time after it is done with its work and get blocked until that is granted.
-The global time keeper would grant time (and hence advance in simulation) that is lowest among the list of time requests and all participants would advance to that time.
+The global time keeper would grant time (and hence advance in simulation) that is lowest among the list of time requests and all participants would advance to that time. - 5.
+Pause the simulation Some simulation platforms can pause the simulation if needed.
+We need provide wrapper API to call simulation specific pause API. - 6.
+Resume the simulation Some simulation platforms can resume the simulation if needed.
+We need provide API to call simulation specific resume API. - 7.
+Stop the simulation This will unregister itself from the simulation and stop the simulation.